HohnerJulian/ResearchTikPy/README.md

 import researchtikpy as rtk

-# Or import individual modules: F.e.
+# Or import individual modules

-from researchtikpy import get_acces_token()  # This way you could leave out the `rtk.` at the beginning of every researchtikpy function.
+from researchtikpy import get_acces_token()  # This way you could leav out the `rtk.` at the beginning of every researchtikpy function.

 ```
 ## Generating access token